 Most thyroid hormone imbalances are treated with a form of hormone therapy: the synthetic version of T4, known as levothyroxine.
 This drug is more well-known by its brand names, such as Synthroid, Levoxyl, and Tirosint.
 Many patients express dissatisfaction with this treatment option, however the issue is generally not the therapy, but the preceding laboratory testing.
 Prescriptions for synthetic hormones to treat thyroid disorders are often inaccurate or ineffective because the lab testing to reach a diagnosis and treatment plan was limited.
 The test only assessed TSH levels rather than all the hormones involved in thyroid disorder: TSH, T3, T4, reverse, T3, and cortisol.

 The practitioners of the BodyLogicMD network use comprehensive lab testing to assess all of the thyroid hormones, plus reverse T3 and cortisol.
 This gives your practitioner an accurate picture of what is going on inside the body.
 The lab results will help your doctor develop the best treatment plan for your unique needs.

-Bioidentical hormone replacement therapy is an effective treatment option for men with thyroid issues because unlike synthetic hormones, bioidentical hormones are designed to be structurally identical to the hormones made by the human body.
+Bioidentical hormone replacement therapy is one of the preferred approaches for men with thyroid issues because unlike synthetic hormones, bioidentical hormones are designed to be structurally identical to the hormones made by the human body.
 This exact replication ensures that the replacement hormones ideally fit on cell receptors so that function is optimized.
-Optimal function means that your symptoms will disappear and the systems of your body function as nature intended.
+Optimal function means symptoms could disappear when the systems of your body function as nature intended.